contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 }
 ```

-The remaining code will find the successor (or the next inorder node).
+The remaining code will find the successor (or the next in-order node).
 1. If the successor is to the right of the node\_to\_erase, then alter the successor's parent to be the same as the node and link successor's left to the node's left.
 2. Otherwise, the successor will be to the left of the node\_to\_erase's right node.
 Link the successor's parent's left to the successor's right child.
 If the successor's right child is not NULL, link it to the successor's parent.
 Fully replace the node\_to\_erase with the successor.